Review · Other Supplements

 - Main risk

-- The 'eat anything you want' headline is shorthand — you still need a calorie deficit, which the book explains early on
+- The 'eat anything you want' headline is marketing shorthand — you still need a calorie deficit, and the book will tell you that by chapter two

 - Better use case